the-chronomancer/chronotco/README.rst

 Why?
 ----
-Recursion in Python creates a new stack frame every time it iterates through the loop.
-Though you can modify the recursion depth for your system, you will eventually exhaust all memory while retaining all previous iterations.
-This method of tail-call optimization determines if a function is tail-recursive, and if true, resets the function variables then jumps back to the beginning of the function, recycling the same stack frame.

-An example of calling the above tail_factorial method without tail-call optimization and an input of 25,000 (default recursion depth is 1,000) yields a "**RecursionError: maximum recursion depth exceeded in comparison**", with chronotco you will see a 99,094 digit number assuming you have enough memory to store the full stack frame.

 Sorry Guido_, something more important than arguing whether or not TCO and losing stack traces is Pythonic, is that I learned something I did not know before and used your language as a medium to do so!

 .. _Guido: http://neopythonic.blogspot.com/2009/04/final-words-on-tail-calls.html